tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 In this activity, students learn how to import data (CSV) into an existing table in a database using the Import/Export tool in pgAdmin.

-**Note:** For students having issues using the pgAdmin Import/Export tool, there is an included [seed.sql](Activities/06-Ins_Importing_Data/Solved/query.sql) file.
+**Note:** For students having issues using the pgAdmin Import/Export tool, there is an included [seed.sql](Activities/06-Ins_Importing_Data/Solved/query.sql) file for each activity in the remaining half of the day.
 Have students refer to the SQL troubleshooting [guide](../Supplemental/SQL_troubleshooting_guide.md) for more information on how to use the file.

 **Files:**